geoffreylitt/wildcard-onward-paper/paper.md

-We have also found instances where simple data manipulation is useful: adding together different subtotals into a total price, or manipulating the results of a formula expression with arithmetic or concatenating string labels, as shown in the example in [@sec:examples]. (_todo: this makes sense iff we switch the examples sectino to HN_)
+We have also found instances where simple data manipulation is useful: adding together different subtotals into a total price, or manipulating the results of a formula expression with arithmetic or concatenating string labels, as shown in the example in [@sec:example]. (_todo: this makes sense iff we switch the examples sectino to HN_)

 ### Cell editors

 (_note: written with the assumption that Expedia gets cut from the Examples section_)

-“Cell editors” are UI widgets that expose a custom editing UI for a single cell of the table view.
+Cell editors are UI widgets that expose a custom editing UI for a single cell of the table view.
 A programmer building a cell editor need only integrate it with the table viewer; propagating values into the website UI is handled by the site-specific DOM adapter.
 As a result, creating a new cell editor can be as easy as just writing some glue code between the table editor and an existing UI widget library.

 An important benefit of cell editors is that they allow users to incorporate their personal information within the web UI but without uploading their personal data to the web server.
 To explore this idea, we created a cell editor based on the FullCalendar Javascript plugin, which can load data from a Google Calendar.
 This makes it convenient to enter dates into a website based on the user’s personal calendar information.